 The mystery of the seven thunders.
-Did God say these things in the thunders then changed his mind.
-Then he forgot to take it out or is there something really important in these apparently messed up verses.
-If a mistake is not possible then what is God saying to us in Rev 12.
+Did God say these things in the thunders, then change his mind.
+Then he forgot to take it out, or is there something crucial in these apparently messed up verses.
+If a mistake is not possible, then what is God saying to us in Rev 12.
 Let us see if we can glean some information out of it.
 There is an interesting angel that has the book in his hand “Another mighty angel coming down from heaven, wrapped in a cloud, with a rainbow over his head, and his face was like the sun, and his legs like pillars of fire.”
 A powerful and important angel.
-In fact the most powerful and colourful of all the angels mentioned.
+In fact, the most powerful and colourful of all the angels mentioned.
 It has a heap of symbolism.
 The rainbow above his head is only seen elsewhere in a picture of Jesus on the throne.
 However, I can only speculate on the meanings and I want to keep speculations down to a minimum.

 It is called the gospel of Christian Universalism.
-“Christian Universalism” is the position that all of mankind will ultimately be saved through Jesus whether or not faith is professed in him in this life.
-It claims that God's qualities of love, sovereignty, justice, etc., require that all people be saved and that eternal punishment can not exist.
-That Gods love is unconditional.
-There is no deigning that Gods love is unconditional but salvation from the consequences of sin are very much conditional.
+“Christian Universalism” is the position that all mankind will ultimately be saved through Jesus, whether or not faith is professed in him in this life.
+It claims that God's qualities of love, sovereignty, justice, etc., require that all people be saved and that eternal punishment cannot exist.
+That God's love is unconditional.
+There is no deigning that God's love is unconditional, but salvation from the consequences of sin is very much conditional.
 It is this deigning of conditions for salvation that allows a doctrine to take any form it wants to.
-Some examples are 1) Once you have salvation you cannot lose it.
-Scriptures say you can and in certain cases can lead to no chance of repenting from rebellion.
+Some examples are 1) Once you have salvation, you cannot lose it.
+The Scriptures say you can and in certain cases can lead to no chance of repenting from rebellion.
 2) Unity is everything.
 This quest for unity, not the unity that Paul talks about but unholy unity that leads to compromise, the doctrine of accommodation.
-These compromises usually comes from giving importance to our human traditions.
-Happiness and self fulfilment idols.
-That if we follow the agenda of giving, praying, reading the word etc. we will not get problems from any area of our life.
+These compromises usually come from giving importance to our human traditions.
+Happiness and self-fulfilment idols.
+That if we follow the agenda of giving, praying, reading the word etc. we will not get problems in any area of our life.

-These good characterises of God become a problem because they leave out the characteristics that they do not like.
-God is a judge and there will be consequences to our actions.
+These good characterises of God become a difficulty because they remove the characteristics that they do not like.
+God is a judge and there will be consequences of our actions.
 That there is a requirement for obedience which starts with confession and repentance.
-If you take only the positive aspects of God then there is no need for repentance.
+If you take only the positive aspects of God, then there is no need for repentance.
 Let us look at a few of the common out workings.

-This Gospel has been attacked from all directions and it is not hard to find an excellent expose of it.
+This Gospel has been attacked from all directions, and it is not difficult to find an excellent expose of it.
 My view is that no growth or maturity can be gained unless hardship is encountered.
 The idea that you will have trouble in the world again and again.
 But these problems come for our benefit and growth and should be rejoiced.
-The out working of this Gospel is if things are going well with you then you must be in tune with God.
-The opposite side of that coin is if things are going bad for you ,you must be out of tune with God.
+The out working of this Gospel is if things are going well with you, then you must agree with God.
+The opposite side of that coin is, if things are going bad for you ,you must be out of tune with God.
 This leads to judgement of others on flimsy reasoning.

-For the most part we understand that there is no salvation but through faith in Jesus.
-Not we get salvation because we have done good works but we do good works because we are saved.
+For the most part, we understand that there is no salvation but through faith in Jesus.
+Not we get salvation because we have done good works, but we do good works because we are saved.
 However, there is a Gospel of works that is not so obvious.
-For examples the church is full of people because we have a great pastor.
+For example, the church is full of people because we have a great pastor.
 He is very capable and so must be blessed by God for what he does.
 The Pastor down the road is struggling because he has suffered for poor health.
-Because of this God must not be with him.
+Because of this, God must not be with him.
 A rejection of salvation by grace.

 The teaching of a Gospel that people want to hear.
 Do these churches exist because a Pastor has practised modern marketing and manipulation.
-Or has the rise of this kind of preaching been the result of the average Christian only wanting to hear this Gospel.
+Or has the rise of this kind of preaching been the result of the average Christian only intending to hear this Gospel.
 I think the latter.
-People flocking to what they want to hear.
-To further inform yourselves read articles about the New Apostolic Reformation.
+People flocking to what they intend to hear.
+To further inform yourselves, read articles about the New Apostolic Reformation.